Newby Hall: History

+20th and 21st centuries

 The present owners, the Compton family, are matrilineal descendants of William Weddell.
 They have restored the property.
 The gardens, which have extensive herbaceous borders and woodland walks, were developed in their present form by Major Edward Compton, who took over Newby in 1921.
-His son Robert Edward John (Robin) Compton (1922–2009) was chairman of Time-Life International for many years.
+His son, Major Robert Edward John (Robin) Compton (1922–2009) was chairman of Time-Life International for many years.
 He took over the running of Newby Hall in 1960, was appointed High Sheriff of North Yorkshire in 1978 and Deputy Lieutenant from 1981.
 In 1997, Robin Compton handed over the property to his younger son, Richard, his elder son James having inherited the Invercauld estate near Balmoral in Scotland.
-His father, Major Edward Compton, had married Sylvia Farquharson of Invercauld.
+His father, Major Edward (Robin) Compton, had married Sylvia Farquharson of Invercauld.

 In 1973, a miniature railway was constructed; it was enlarged in 1985.
 Running along the bank of the river, a train is pulled by a Battison-built 1/5-scale model of the Royal Scot (6100) on Sundays and bank holidays.
 At other times the train is pulled by the Countess De Grey or Lady Mary Vyner, LPG-powered diesel-hydraulic locomotives designed by David Curwen and built by Severn Lamb.

-The 2007 ITV / PBS film of Jane Austen's Mansfield Park, directed by Iain B. MacDonald and starring Billie Piper, Michelle Ryan, and Blake Ritson, was filmed on location at Newby Hall.
-The hall was used as the location for Hundreds Hall in the 2018 film The Little Stranger.
+The 2007 ITV/PBS film of Jane Austen's Mansfield Park was filmed at Newby Hall.
+It was also the location for Hundreds Hall in the 2018 film The Little Stranger.
 It was featured on an episode of An American Aristocrat's Guide to Great Estates on the Smithsonian Channel and Amazon Prime Video which first aired in 2020.
-Newby Hall also appeared as the venue of two episodes of BBC One’s Antiques Roadshow filmed in 2020 and transmitted in January and April 2021.
+Newby Hall was the venue for two episodes of BBC One’s Antiques Roadshow filmed in 2020 and transmitted in January and April 2021.

 In 2016, Gyles Brandreth moved his Teddy bear museum to Newby Hall.

-Furthermore, the hall holds the national collection of the genus Cornus (dogwoods).
+The hall holds the UK national collection of the genus Cornus (dogwoods).
+The collection was started in 1990 by the late Robin Compton, although some specimens date back as far as the 1930s.
+The oldest example is a fine Cornus kousa planted by Robin Compton's father.

+Architecture

+The house is built of red brick with stone dressings, quoins, balustraded parapets, and grey slate roofs.
+The original building has three storeys and fronts of nine and five bays; the original central entrance has been converted into a window.
+The current entrance is from the east, this front has projecting wings of two storeys and seven bays.
+The added north dining room has two storeys and fronts of three and two bays.
+The main entrance has a porch with paired Ionic columns, an entablature, a cornice, and a carved blocking course.
+Most of the windows in the house are sashes.